 Prior to the use of any local sales tax funds to implement capacity improvements to either or both of these corridors, the Authority must find that the project includes measures to prevent growth outside of the Urban Limit Lines (ULL).
-Such measures might include, but not necessarily be limited to, limits on roadway access in areas outside the ULL, purchase of abutters' rights of access, preservation of critical habitat and/or the acquisition of open space.
+Such measures might include, but are not necessarily be limited to, limits on roadway access in areas outside the ULL, purchase of abutters' rights of access, preservation of critical habitat and/or the permanent protection / acquisition of agricultural and open space.

+Commented [WRG8]: Language changed to prioritize completion of a connector roadway between Byron Hwy and Vasco Road north of the Bryon Airport (the 'airport connection).
 With the exception of the new connection between Vasco Road, the Byron Airport and the Byron Highway, funding from this category is not intended to be used for the construction of new roadways on new alignments.
 The Authority will work with Alameda and/or San Joaquin Counties to address project impacts in those jurisdictions.
 RAMP eligible project.